EverythingStays/EverythingStays/readme.md

 #### New published version of dependency breaking your application

-Many popular modules broke because of a dependency was removed.
+Many popular modules broke because of a dependency was removed recently.
 Then a new version of the same module was published and everyone automatically started using that module.
 This is bad, because it's centralized and we just had luck that it was a good actor that choose to publish a proper module.

 Next time, that might not be the case.